Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/03_Modules.md

 Remember that we said that each module has a corresponding module file.
 Just as binaries on a system, these are organised in a directory structure, and there is a path, in this case MODULEPATH, that determines where Lmod will look for module files.
-The hierarchy is implemented with a directory structure and the environment variable MODIULEPATH, and when the `cce/15.0.0` module was unloaded and `aocc/3.2.0` module was loaded, that MODULEPATH was changed.
+The hierarchy is implemented with a directory structure and the environment variable MODULEPATH, and when the `cce/15.0.0` module was unloaded and `aocc/3.2.0` module was loaded, that MODULEPATH was changed.
 As a result, the version of the cray-mpich module for the `cce/15.0.0` compiler became unavailable, but one with the same module name for the